ceciliaaqiu/TOHacks/backend/README.md

-This is a simple REST api for storing and retrieving user data.
+This is a simple REST API for storing and retrieving user data.

 # Usage